cntkillme/OC-Drive-Tools/README.txt

 Requires: Lua 5.3

+Quick Start:
+1. Enable Lua 5.3 on CPU.
+2. Flash eeprom.lua to some EEPROM.
+3. Create and insert unmanaged floppy.
+4. Run 'parted test ' followed by the address of the unmanaged floppy.
+5. Insert EEPROM and floppy, reboot.

 The OCDT (Open Computers Drive Tools) suite assumes the size per sector of all drives is 512 bytes.
 The OCPT (Open Computers Partition Table) requires 1 sector of header data and will not support drives with a capacity greater than 2 TiB.
-Mo more than 32 partitions are supported by the standard OCPT.
+Mo more than 32 partitions are supported by the OCPT.

-Sectors are marked and utilized logically: they will fall in the range [0, numDriveSectors).
+Sectors are marked and utilized logically: they fall in the range [0, numDriveSectors).
 The BIOS data field of the OCPT is used by the standard OCBIOS, use caution when altering.
 The BIOS partition must be a bootable and raw partition for the standard EEPROM to boot from it.
 If no active or valid BIOS partition is given, the first possible bootable, raw partition will be executed.